NEURODIVERSE

 Evaluations

-Dr. Feldman provides comprehensive diagnostic evaluations for individuals with concerns related to autism spectrum disorder, anxiety, mood disorders, learning differences, inattention, hyperactivity, and/or cognitive difficulty.
-Evaluations consist of a diagnostic interview to learn more about presenting concerns.
-Then, behavior assessments, observations and interactions, and/or cognitive and adaptive measures are used to gather psychological data.
-Results are reviewed and conceptualized by Dr. Feldman and then thoroughly shared with the client along with diagnoses and recommendations.
+Dr. Feldman provides comprehensive diagnostic evaluations for individuals with referral questions related to autism, anxiety, mood disorders, learning differences, inattention, hyperactivity, and/or cognitive difficulty.
+Evaluations consist of a diagnostic interview to learn more about the individual (e.g., history, strengths, concerns, etc.).
+Then, assessment measures, observations and interactions, and/or cognitive and adaptive evaluations are used to gather psychological data.
+Results are reviewed and conceptualized by Dr. Feldman and then thoroughly shared with the client along with recommendations.

 Consultations